 - Vision loss

-Malnutrition is also common and contributes to overall poor health.
 For individuals who complete meth addiction detox and subsequent treatment, the effects of meth addiction can begin to reverse after a year or so of sobriety.
 Unfortunately, for some, the changes within the brain are permanent.
-The longer meth addiction goes untreated; the more likely its effects will be lasting.
+The more prolonged meth addiction goes untreated, the more likely its effects will be lasting.

-Reach Out to Gulf Breeze Recovery for Meth Addiction Treatment
+Call Gulf Breeze Recovery to Start Meth Addiction Treatment

-Reach out to the Gulf Breeze Recovery team today at 833.551.2304 to discover your options for effective holistic healing and recovery.
+Contact the Gulf Breeze Recovery team today at 833.551.2304 or online to discover your effective holistic healing and recovery options.